CoBRA: A Composable Benchmark for Robotics Applications: Task Description and Problem Statement

-Within a given release of the benchmark suite, a benchmark $B$ can be written as
+Within a given release of the benchmark suite, a benchmark $\benchmark$ can be written as

-An example is $\mathcal{R}$ = Panda, C = T (cycle time), S = Factory1 resulting in the benchmark ID \texttt{Panda:T:Factory1}.
-As in CommonRoad \cite{Althoff2017}, parts of this description may be replaced with individual (keyword IND) or modified components (prefix \textit{•}extit{M-}), which require auxiliary specifications.
-Collaborative robot tasks, where $n \in \mathbb{N}^+$ robots work in a common task $\Theta$ and each robot fulfills tasks with its individual cost function $C_1$ to $C_n$, can be described, too:
+An example is $\modules$ = Panda, $\costid$ = cyc (cycle time), $\task$ = Factory1 resulting in the benchmark ID \texttt{Panda:cyc:Factory1}.
+As in CommonRoad \cite{Althoff2017}, one can integrate individual or novel module sets, cost functions, or tasks and denote them by the keyword \textit{IND} or indicate modification by prefixing them with \textit{M-}.
+Both \textit{IND} and \textit{M-} need auxiliary explanations in the accompanying publications.
+Collaborative robot tasks can also be described, where $n \in \naturals^+$ robots work in a common task $\task$ and each robot fulfills tasks with its individual cost function $\costid_1$ to $\costid_n$:

-Note that the prefix \textit{C-} of task $\Theta$ indicates that it is collaborative; the prefix \textit{M-} precedes \textit{C-}.
+Note that the prefix \textit{C-} of task $\task$ indicates that it is collaborative.
+The prefix \textit{M-} precedes \textit{C-}.